-■ Support their decisions.
+■ Support their decisions

-■ Ask them what they need from you.
+■ Ask them what they need from you

-■ Really listen.
+■ Really listen

-■ Express your care and concern.
+■ Express your care and concern

-■ Make, or arrange for, meals.
-Babysit.
-Drive them to appointments.
+■ Make, or arrange for, meals; babysit; drive them to appointments

-■ Remind them how much you care, especially in the case of romantic relationships where body image and sexuality issues may be a factor.
+■ Remind them how much you care, especially in the case of romantic relationships where body image and sexuality issues may be a factor

-■ DO NOT Expect them to 'just get over it'.
+■ DO NOT Expect them to 'just get over it'

-In both cases you may become the caregiver for short or lengthy periods.
+In both cases you may become the caregiver for a short or lengthy period.
 It is very difficult to see someone you love suffer.
-You may be with a previvor or survivor who has lost their fertility, which also affects your hopes and dreams.
-Their bodies may not recover from surgery in the way hoped, so you may also be dealing with that additional loss.
+You may be partnered with a previvor or survivor who has lost their fertility, which also affects your hopes and dreams.
+Their bodies may not recover from surgery in the way hoped, so you may also be dealing with that loss.
 You may be desperately afraid of losing your loved one and dealing with your own fears and insecurities.
 You may have children or family members that also need your attention.

 A shift in roles and emotions is almost certain.
 It is natural to feel angry, frustrated, exhausted, alone or sad.
 Caregiver stress — the emotional and physical stress of caregiving — is common.
-People who experience caregiver stress can be vulnerable to changes in their own healt.
+People who experience caregiver stress can be vulnerable to changes in their own health.
 As a caregiver, you may be so focused on your loved one that you don't realize that your own health and well-being are suffering.
 Too much stress, especially over a long time, can harm your health.
 The emotional and physical demands involved with caregiving can strain even the most resilient person.
-That's why it's so important to take advantage of the many resources and tools available to help you provide care for your loved one.
+That's why it's so important to take advantage of available resources and tools available to help you provide care for your loved one.
 Remember, if you don't take care of yourself, you won't be able to care for anyone else.

 ■ Accept help.
 Be prepared with a list of ways that others can help you, and let the helper choose what he or she would like to do.
 For instance, one person might be willing to take the person you care for on a walk a couple of times a week.
 Someone else might offer to pick up groceries or cook for you.